SAP/ui5-tooling/docs/updates/migrate-v4.md

 Going forward, **only projects with Specification Versions 2.0 and higher are supported.**

 If a legacy specification version is detected, **an automatic migration is attempted.**
-This means your old projects might still work.
-Unless they have non-standard configuration in their ui5.yaml.
+Your old projects might therefore still work unless they have a non-standard configuration in their ui5.yaml.

 ## Changes for Projects